Keystone Ski Resort is THE place for family skiing in Colorado. I knew that.

 Keystone’s famous Kids Ski Free Program makes it an attractive choice for families, and then there are all the Kidtopia events.
-But would the skiing be any good in April?
+But what I didn’t know was…would the skiing be any good in April?

 Best and Worst Things about Spring Skiing at Keystone Ski Resort

-Our spring break is late, the first week in April.
+Our spring break is late…usually the first week in April.
 I waffled between booking a trip to Keystone Ski Resort then, or waiting until Thanksgiving.
 I’ve never been skiing in Keystone Colorado, but we did ski over Thanksgiving in Breckenridge.

-That said, the warmer weather made it much more comfortable to play Connect Four and chess in the Keystone Village at River Run.
-We even hung out with a five-year-old and his dad from DC who helped me beat my son at chess.
+That said, the warmer weather made it much more comfortable to play Connect Four and chess in the River Run Village at Keystone.
+We even hung out with a 5-year-old and his dad from DC who helped me beat my son at chess.
 Come to think of it, I won more games at Connect Four too. #NeverLettheKidsWin

 Check the Kidtopia schedule for your visit.
 There were several free events still happening during our trip, like the Wacky Tacky party, Saturday fireworks and kids parade.
 We even picked up a free scavenger hunt that takes you all around the resort.

 I initially thought we’d get into Keystone early on Wednesday, get settled and hit the slopes for night skiing that evening.
-No dice, the night skiing ended, plus flight issues meant we didn’t even get in until after 7 pm.
-But even on the nights where we could have gone, I don’t know if the snow would have been very good after a full day of folks Keystone skiing.
+No dice, the night skiing ended, plus flight issues meant we didn’t even get in until after 7pm.
+But even on the nights where we could have gone, I don’t know if the snow would have been very good after a full day of folks skiing.

 You can never predict the weather and no matter when you plan your ski trip, you are at the mercy of Mother Nature.
 The Tuesday before we arrived in Keystone CO they had a powder day in April.

-All that said, the Keystone ski area does a great job of grooming the runs, and other than waiting about five minutes to go up the gondola at the beginning of the day, we pretty much skied right onto the lift after each run, so we got in plenty of slope time.
+All that said, the Keystone Ski Area does a great job of grooming the runs, and other than waiting about five minutes to go up the gondola at the beginning of the day, we pretty much skied right onto the lift after each run, so we got in plenty of slope time.
 On our second day we did 12 runs before 2 pm.

 We’re from Atlanta.
 We’ve never been over the river and through the woods on a sleigh ride.
 I was stoked.
-But then was told, “the sleigh is now a wagon ride.”
-The shoulders dropped with my smile.
+But then was told, “The sleigh is now a wagon ride.”

 We went anyway and it was a wonderful evening.
-Truth be told, the only way you’d know you weren’t in a sleigh is if you looked down, and who would want to do that when you are going through the beautiful Soda Creek Valley.
+Truth be told, the only way you’d know you weren’t in a sleigh is if you looked down, and who would want to do that when you are going through the beautiful Soda Creek Valley?

 The history of the valley and the ranch was intriguing, and there are several original buildings on the site.
 Between dinner and dessert, my son and I walked outside to ponder the wide-open spaces and a rancher’s life.
 We heard the birds singing us a lullaby.
 Our guide told us they only sing once spring comes.

 If you haven’t read the TripAdvisor reviews of the Scenic Sleigh Ride Dinner at Keystone Resort, they are spot on.
 The meal was delicious, and there was a lot of it.
 My son had a kid’s portion of salmon.
 I can’t imagine what would have been the adult portion.

 The Scenic Sleigh Ride (or wagon ride) is a special family evening and one of the most popular activities at Keystone Colorado ski resort for a reason.
 Book early, no matter what time of year you go.

 Alpenglow Stube has the highest AAA Four-Diamond dining rating in North America.
 Diners must take a gondola ride just to reach it.
 Clearly my 12-year-old and I weren’t going to dinner there anyway, but if you are planning a really nice dinner out, be sure to ask if it will be open during your spring skiing visit.
-I did consider Der Fondue Chessel.
-I thought my son might enjoy the fondue experience.

 For the past several years, the Mountain Guest Services (at Summit House) has received granola bars to give out to skiers.
 If they are running low, you may have to ask for them.
 By the time we arrived, they were out completely.